sarathiscookie/LaravelProject/README.md

 # marrige
-Website development of a matrimonial using Laravel 5.2 and AngularJs
+Website development of a matrimonial using Laravel 5.2 and VueJS